ucsb-ersp-2018/arch-jacquim-research-log/arch-jacquim-research-log-f18.md

      * Clearly more epochs = more time, at a signficant rate of increase and almost no improvement in accuracy.
 I might be able to increase accuracy with larger datasets or more layers, so I might look into that next.

 * This is a more complicated example than what we're ultimately going to build in our project, so I should probably look more into building a standard feedforward NN in PyTorch and find a good sample dataset to run it with (since that's what we'll be dealing with when we build it in PyRTL)
   * **What kind of processes are FFNNs used for?
-A CNN is good for image recognition, so MNIST was a good fit, but I need to know what a standalone FFNN can do in order to choose the right training/testing datasets.**
+A CNN is good for image recognition, so MNIST was a good fit, but should know what a standalone FFNN can do in order to choose the right training/testing datasets.**

+# Week 8 (11/15-11/21)
+- [x] Make edits on proposal after peer review comments
+- [ ] Convert doc to LaTEX before we work on Week 9 draft!
+- [x] Read up on estimation functions in PyRTL
+- [ ] More hardware work

 **Monday, Nov 19 (1 hr)**
 * Received peer feedback, a lot of edits planned for the proposal- The main points were:
   * More definitions of NN vocab- thinking about an appendix section